Rachael Padman: Career

-At the Cavendish Laboratory, Padman was appointed Deputy Project Scientist for the James Clerk Maxwell Telescope in Hawaii in 1984.
+Following her PhD, Padman moved to the US where she was a Miller Research Fellow at the University of California, Berkeley.
+She returned to Cambridge in 1984.
+At the Cavendish Laboratory, she was appointed Deputy Project Scientist for the James Clerk Maxwell Telescope in Hawaii in 1984.
+She led teams working on the development of the early instruments and wrote much of the early data acquisition and spectral line analysis software.
 She worked there for four years until she became a University Lecturer in the Department of Physics, University of Cambridge, in 1998.
-From 2005, she has been primarily involved in the administration of teaching in the Department of Physics.
-She is Director of Education in School of Physical Sciences.
+Since 2005, she has been primarily involved in the administration of teaching in the Department of Physics.
+She served on the University Council from 2009-2016 and was the Director of Education in School of Physical Sciences from 2008-2014.
 At Newnham, she is both teaching physics and serves as Director of Studies in Natural Sciences.
+Her research interests include millimetre wave optics and receiver systems, low-mass star formation, in particular jets and outflows from young stars, and spectral-line data reduction software.

 She was publicly outed in the press in 1996, when Padman was elected Fellow of Newnham College.
 The college statutes allowed only female members in the institute.
-The Principal, Dr. Onora O'Neill, knew that Padman had undergone a sex-change operation.
+The Principal, Dr. Onora O'Neill, knew that Padman had undergone a gender-affirming surgery.
 Feminist Germaine Greer, who was a member of the college's governing body, strongly opposed the appointment, saying that Padman was a man and male.
 Fellows, students, and staff of Cambridge University supported Padman, and she was admitted without further opposition.
 Clare Longrigg published an article titled "A Sister with No Fellow Feeling" in the 25 June 1997 issue of The Guardian making charges on Padman and containing remarks attributed to Greer.
 The article was retracted on 19 March 1998 as information was found to be false, and the accusation made against Greer was considered groundless.